Dreaming381/lsss-wip/README.md

 ## Special Project Restrictions

-The entire game is made using Unity and Unity only.
-That means no assets from other software are included in the project.
-No meshes.
-No textures.
-No sound files.
-All texturing is done procedurally using ShaderGraph, and meshes are composed of Unity primitives and procedural generation.
+All assets in the game can be modified either directly in Unity (free UPM package tools count) or via text editors.
+No other tools should be required.
+Currently, meshes are procedurally generated from built-in primitives.
+All texturing is done procedurally using ShaderGraph.
+Sound Effects are generated from USFXR and music is composed using CSound.

 In stark contrast to my usual style, this game has no intention to establish any significant lore or storyline.
 However, feel free to contribute your own!